 Beauty is pain, right?
 Sometimes, it feels like beauty is money, too.
-If you’re rebuilding credit, then charging for all of the high-end beauty products isn’t in the cards right now.
+If you’re working on debt management, then buying all of the high-end beauty products probably isn’t in the cards right now.
 Luckily, the all-natural movement is in full swing, and there are a lot of home remedies that are inexpensive and don’t skimp on care.
 Let’s look at some DIY beauty care options you probably already have in your cabinets!

 The Best DIY Beauty Care Tips: Stuff you Have In-House

 Saving on personal care isn’t always easy.
-But there’s no need to try and keep up with the Joneses’ when you can get the same effect for a low-to-no cost.
+But you don’t have to try to keep up with the Joneses’ (or get into credit card debt) when you can get the same effect for a low-to-no cost.
 It’s all about being resourceful and creative!
 Plus, you can rest assured that all of the ingredients in your beauty regimen are of the highest quality.
 Let’s see some DIY beauty care tips!

 Oatmeal.
 Oatmeal is more than your favorite breakfast food.
 It’s a great option to soothe skin conditions including dry skin, eczema, and psoriasis.
 Oatmeal is full of antioxidants that help to heal the skin from a number of damages.
 Luckily, oatmeal is relatively inexpensive, and you may already have some in the cabinet.
 To make an oatmeal face scrub, grind up a few tablespoons of oatmeal and brown sugar.
 Add a touch of water to make a thick paste.
 Then, mix in about a teaspoon of honey.
 You can also add some lemon juice as a cleanser.
 Mix this all together and apply to your face/neck area.
 Leave on for about 10 minutes and then wash off with warm water.